Motorcycling in London

-To ride a motorcycle or scooter, you'll need to complete your Compulsory Basic Training (CBT), which can only be provided by qualified instructors working for a training provider approved by the Driver and Vehicles Standards Agency (DVSA).
+You'll need to complete your CBT to ride a motorcycle or scooter.
+This can only be provided by qualified instructors working for a training provider approved by the Driver and Vehicles Standards Agency (DVSA).

 All approved training providers delivering CBT must include a classroom-based theory element, and a minimum of two hours' on-road riding at a maximum of two riders per trainer.

-To find an accredited training provider in London, visit the MCIA website.
+To find an accredited training provider in London, visit the Motorcycle Industry Association website.

 TfL's free practical training courses

 Sign up for a free, one-to-one motorcycle skills session to develop your urban riding and become safer and more efficient on London's roads.

 The sessions are entirely tailored to you.
 Ride the routes you use most frequently or find most challenging, choose the start and end locations, and take the session at a time and date to suit you.

 Sessions are 2 hours long, available 7 days a week between 06:00-19:00 across all 33 London Boroughs.

 To book your free session, get in touch with our qualified trainers:

 Beyond CBT: Skills for Delivery Riders